 Family Astronomy Night

 Typically, astronomy night is held in-person at the MSU St. Andrews building in Midland.
 Events include family-oriented activities and stargazing through various telescopes.
 We will return to hosting our in-person events as soon as possible.
-We are excited to continue to deliver fun and engaging astronomy night events to you via Zoom for this fall season.
+In the meantime, we are excited to continue to deliver fun and engaging astronomy night events to you via Zoom.

 Monthly virtual presentations include finding the planets and other cool things currently in the night sky.
 We will also keep you updated on what is happening in space and technology.
 Time is allowed during each of our live (virtual) events to answer questions from participants.
 Each presentation offers, upon request, printable sky charts, and other materials for your home use.

 Please see the information below for upcoming events and recordings of past virtual Family Astronomy Night presentations.

 You may also follow us on Facebook or join our mailing list to receive notices about upcoming Astronomy Night presentations and other events at MSU St. Andrews.

 Join Dr. Stark on Wednesday, January 11, 2023 for an exciting presentation about the planet Jupiter!
 You may register now to receive the Zoom join link.
 More event details coming soon!

 Join Dr. Stark on Wednesday, December 7 at 7:00 PM via Zoom for an exciting presentation Mars: The Most Controversial Planet!